matheuspolitano/MyArticles/article-7/README.md

 }
 ```

-The code snipped above has used Function Option Pattern, now it's possible personalise through Generic Helper Functions WithTimeOut or WithPort the object returned by the factory method.
-Now lets break implementation down in two part.
-How create a Generic Helper Function and how implement them into a factory method.
+The code snipped above has used Function Option Pattern, now it's possible personalise the values through `Generic Helper Functions` WithTimeOut or WithPort.

+Notice that we just have showed the `main` using the Options Pattern not the over all implementation.
+I've wanted point out how easy is use this methods instead pass the value directly.
+Couples advantages of use that Pattern:

+- `Flexible`: It allows for easy addition of new options without breaking existing code.

+- `Scalable`: The pattern scales well with complex configurations and evolving software requirements.

+- `Readable`: Code using functional options is often more readable than alternatives, making it easier to understand what options are being set.

+- `Intuitive`: The pattern leverages Go's first-class functions and closures, making it intuitive for those familiar with these concepts.

+- `Customizable`: Offers a high degree of customization, allowing developers to define options that can precisely control the behavior of their objects.

+- `Maintainable`: The pattern promotes maintainability by keeping configuration logic centralized and decoupled from the object's core functionality.

+But is missing the full implementation, `how create a Generic Helper  Function` and `how implement them into a Factory Method`?

 ### How create a Generic Helper